 – We did stylistic corrections by removing repetitions, clichés, unnecessary adverbs, and adjectives.

 Now your novel should be in much better shape, probably close to its final draft.
-This is probably the time to take another step away from it.
+That is the time to take another step away from it.
 Give it another two-three weeks.
 Put it out of your mind and distance yourself from it.
 When you return, make your final changes along the same lines as above, but do them all in one shot.
 By this time, you should have very few things to edit.

 Last but not least: the final proofreading.
 If you are not a good proofreader—I am not at all—perhaps it’s a good idea to do that with a professional proofreader.
-This is particularly important if you are a beginning writer.
+That is particularly important if you are a beginning writer.
 If your manuscript still has typos and grammar mistakes, it will be difficult for an agent or editor to take you seriously.
 So, make sure your final step is one last round of proofreading.
 Here you will tighten the sentences, make sure all your commas are in the right spot, all typos are eliminated, and so on.

 Let It Go

-If you got here, you are ready to send your manuscript out.
+If you get here, you are ready to send your manuscript out.
 Just send it.
 I know you’re afraid of it.
 We all are.
 Fear of rejection is crippling, but you have to get over it and send your work out.
 You did your best.
 Holding on to it any longer won’t make it better.

 If you went through the steps above (maybe more than once), you are not doing yourself any favors if you do not submit the novel already.
 Chances are, you will not be able to make it better.
 They say that a novel is never finished, and sometimes that’s true.
 Often after I send a story, two minutes later, I think of a way to write something that sounds better.
-But it doesn’t really matter.
+But it doesn’t matter.
 There’s a point in perfection when all the ‘perfect’ variants have the same relative value, so you are not doing yourself any service by not submitting it.
 Let go.

 [UPDATE] I am adding an update to address a few comments I received: once you are done with your self-editing process, your manuscript will not be ready for publishing.
-Your manuscript will be ready to be reviewed by a professional editor.
+Your manuscript will be prepared to be reviewed by a professional editor.
 It could be the editor who will ultimately publish your work or just a freelance editor you hired.
 So, when I said ‘submit,’ I meant to submit it to the next chain in the editing process.
 There’s only so much you can do, and a professional editor is the next logical step.
 In the meantime, you should start your next novel!
 [END UPDATE]

-As I said, this is my personal self-editing schedule.
+As I said, this is my self-editing schedule.
 Yours might be different.
 You might combine things, do it faster, I don’t know.
 However you do it, make sure you do it, and I’d love to hear about your process and how you structure your self-edit?